 But then …

-With the eventual completion of Sand Creek and the Tragic End of a Lifeway (University of Oklahona Press) now racing toward the stated March 12, 2020 date, that I would be some day confronted with the fact that I had zero nonfiction Indian wars books in my future.
+With the publication of Sand Creek and the Tragic End of a Lifeway (University of Oklahona Press) now racing toward the stated March 12, 2020 date, that I would be confronted with the fact that I had zero nonfiction Indian wars books on my radar.
 How could this be?
 The Indian wars have been my freelance writing life (other than increasing move into the era of the golden age of cinema).
 I began to rethink Kit Carson.
 Could Navajo Blood become a nonfiction book?
 Yes!
 But it would be a different book as the two leading Navajo players were a warrior and his granddaughter.
 Could it be both fiction and nonfiction?
+It could be that too.
+Has this ever been done before by a writer?
 I don’t know.
-Has this ever been done before by a writer?
 If no, this could be a marvelous challenge to a writer, and certainly one that could juice my creative mind. … If again no, is there another Kit Carson story that deals with race that grabs my interest?
 The answer is yes here (and I know the year range).
 To date the University Press of Oklahoma is lukewarm, at best, to me doing a nonfiction book on Carson.
 I don’t know why, for I think that it is a terrific project for me. … However, at the moment Errol & Olivia is my number 1 project.
 This said, the goal is to complete my archival research on Mr. Carson this year.
 Will a nonfiction book on Carson be next after E&O. No, for Navajo Blood is next in line, and I will return to it while completing my research on Errol Flynn: The Defining Decade.